NEW YORK’S BUTCHER ® SERVING GENERATIONS OF LEGENDARY CHEFS

-The short loin is where we find the most desirable cuts of meat.
-These include T-bone and porterhouse steaks, the strip loin or strip steak, and the tenderloin, which can be cut into filet mignon steaks.
-The tenderloin actually starts in the short loin and continues into the sirloin.
-A whole tenderloin is removed from both sections, trimmed to about 3.5lbs, and sold as a roast; the end can be cut into individual small steaks we call filet mignon.
-The strip steak, also coming from the short loin, is also known as a New York or a Kansas City strip, and it, too, is considered among the higher-end cuts of beef.
+The short loin is where we find some of the most desirable cuts of meat.
+These include T-bones, Porterhouse Steaks, Strips, and the Tenderloin.
+The tenderloin, which can be cut into filet mignon steaks, actually starts in the short loin and continues into the sirloin.
+A whole tenderloin is removed from both sections, trimmed to about 3.5lbs and sold as a roast.
+The strip steak is found one of two ways, the boneless New York Strip or the bone-in Kansas City Strip - both considered among the higher-end cuts of beef.

-The steaks from the short loin are cut starting at the rib end and working toward the rear.
-The first-cut steaks are bone-in strip steaks.
-The center-cut steaks are T-bones.
-Finally, a butcher may be able to get two or three porterhouse steaks at the sirloin end.
+Steaks from the short loin are cut starting at the rib end and working toward the back of the animal.
+The first-cut steaks are strip steaks, next are T-bones, and two or three porterhouse steaks are available at the sirloin end.

 The beef round basically consists of the back leg of the steer.
 Muscles from the round are fairly lean, but they're also tough because the leg and rump get a lot of exercise.
 Whichever cut from the round you choose – top round, bottom round or knuckle, they do not have enough collagen (which turns to gelatin when braising or slow-roasting meat).
 The round is typically ground to balance out the fat in a high-fat beef grind for a burger.Shop Now